emanuelefirmani/get-git-english/docs/internal.rst

 The storage model
 =================

-Let's pass now to third difference.
-And be prepared to know the true reason why git going to substitute SVN as the new *de-facto* standard very quichly,
+Let's pass now to the third difference.
+And be prepared to know the true reason why git is very quickly going to substitute SVN as the new *de-facto* standard

 -  SVN memorizes the collection of various changes applied to files during time; when required it rebuilds the present state;